Pistachio People - Retrospective 1982-2022

 Finally I bought a kiln and started my own firing.
 A learn as you go education in ceramics which is pretty much how I have evolved as an artist,

-self taught by books no less.
+self taught by books and doing.

 The Pistachio People designs were really starting to take shape and were selling.
 Their shapes became more humanized but I have always kept the big head and feet!